meta-toolkit/meta-toolkit.org/overview-tutorial.md

 indexes.
 If you'll only do classification or topic modeling, setting this to false will not create an inverted index unless one is explicitly used.

-The `indexer-ram-budget` is approximately how much total memory is allocated during the indexing process.
+The `indexer-ram-budget` is *approximately* how much total memory is allocated during the indexing process.
 If there are four threads and `indexer-ram-budget = 4096`, then each thread will store 1GB of processed data before it flushes it to disk.
+Note that this limit is currently heuristic-based and thus is not a hard limit (though the system does its best to adhere to it).

 ## Metadata